Israeli espionage in the United States: Military espionage

 Israeli military espionage has also targeted U.S. defense technology and industrial secrets.
 Since the 1960s, Israel has used clandestine methods to obtain designs and components for advanced weaponry that the U.S. either refused to export or sold in limited quantities.
 For example, in the 1970s, Israel covertly obtained plans for the Patriot missile system and other technologies via third parties and returning students.
 The LAKAM agency specialized in such theft of high-tech data.
 It would recruit Israeli scientists and defense industry employees to go on "shopping trips" in the U.S., often under the cover of joint research or academic exchange, and then skim restricted information during lab visits.
 Foreign spies frequently abuse visits to U.S. military facilities – taking photos, sneaking unauthorized colleagues into meetings, and exploiting hospitality to extract sensitive know-how.
 In a 1990s report, Israel was singled out: dozens of Israeli scientists had been visiting U.S. nuclear weapons labs under cooperative programs, and "opportunities for inappropriate behavior were considerable".
 In one 20-month period in the late 1980s, 188 Israeli scientists toured U.S. nuclear labs, often getting more open access than other foreign nationals due to Israel's ally status.

-Israeli agents have also been implicated in smuggling U.S. weapon components and armaments, including to adversaries such a Russia.
+Israeli agents have also been implicated in smuggling U.S. weapon components and armaments, including to adversaries such as Russia.
 During the 2000s a spate of U.S. criminal cases involved Israeli or dual-national middlemen attempting to illicitly purchase U.S. military hardware for export to Israel without licenses.
 Many such cases ended in quiet plea deals or deportations, suggesting political sensitivity.
 The FBI and Customs have routinely listed Israel among the countries that attempt to obtain U.S. defense items through front companies.